CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 ### Summary
-In this task, you have created a app manifest file that will be used to create a app package.
-You have also generated the app package and installed it on your local or remote  machine then run the application to test the behaviour of it.
+In this task, you have created an app manifest file that will be used to create an app package.
+You have also generated the app package and installed it on your local or remote machine then run the application to test its behavior.